Shellzxy/Shellzxy.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Junior student from [School of Journalism and Communication](http://journal.whu.edu.cn/),[Wuhan University](https://www.whu.edu.cn/)
+I'm a junior student from [School of Journalism and Communication](http://journal.whu.edu.cn/),[Wuhan University](https://www.whu.edu.cn/)

 A data-driven personal website